cdecker/lightning-rfc/01-messaging-crypto-and-init.md

 ### Handshake State

-Throughout the handshake process, each side maintains these three variables:
+Throughout the handshake process, each side maintains these six variables:

  * `ck`: The **chaining key**.
 This value is the accumulated hash of all previous ECDH outputs.
 At the end of the handshake, `ck` is used to derive